hapax/hapax.github.io/_posts/2019-07-29-psychology-time.md

 I'll recap some properties of time, before defining (and arguing against) presentism.
-This will leave us with some explaining to do!
+This will leave us with some folk psychology to explain!

 #### Simultaneity and causal order